 Context: Depression is commonly associated with chronic physical health problems.
-US data indicate that 13 per cent of all new cases of Type II diabetes will also have clinical depression.
-These patterns are important as evidence shows that comorbid depression exacerbates the complications and adverse consequences of diabetes, in part because patients may more poorly manage their diabetes.
+Data from the US indicate that 13 per cent of all new cases of Type II diabetes will also have clinical depression.
+These patterns are important as evidence shows that co-morbid depression exacerbates the complications and adverse consequences of diabetes, in part because patients may more poorly manage their diabetes.
 This has substantial economic consequences.